wyleyr/ox-linguistics/README.md

  - you can easily switch from one backend package to another
  - you can use Org's internal links to reference examples

-This package is in active development.
-It currently supports examples using `\ex. ...\par` in linguex and `\begin{exe}...\end{exe}` in gb4e, but it does not support gloss versions of these commands.
+The package currently supports examples using `\ex. ...\par` in linguex and `\begin{exe}...\end{exe}` in gb4e, but it does not support gloss versions of these commands.
 I am considering adding support for the